truemark/aws-oidc-custom-authorizer/README.md

 ## TODOs

 ### Multi-targeted builds
 We still need to figure out how to nicely sense the HW were compiling on and pic the appropriate metal for it...

+### Use Letstrat's verification API instead of manaul verification
+Use the jws.VerifySet() from "github.com/lestrrat-go/jwx/jws" instead of manually iterating through each key.
+This keeps us congruent with the standard/free updates from Lestrat, etc. (just better practice)

+### Remove/update printfs
+Either take out the extraneous prints or move them to use Error-Logging if they are useful.

+### Single Package/Module
+Move everything into the authorizer package and out of individual sub-modules.

+### Use Viper instead of manual for envs
+Perform "out of the box" type setup activities with Viper instead of manual env-varing.